Home » Appetizer Recipes » Sun Dried Tomato Black Bean Hummus

 Ingredients

-• ¼ cup drained oil-packed sun dried tomatoes
+• ¼ cup oven dried tomatoes or drained oil-packed sun dried tomatoes

 • 4 tablespoons tahini